kitttn/temptest/Hardware-Setup.md

 This page provides details on setting up your BDB and JTAG hardware.

 The configuration used here is for JTAG debugging of firmware images on APB1 and APB2 bridge devices.
-If you're not using JTAG, you can skip the parts about connecting the J-Link JTAG interface.
-To configure for JTAG debugging on other devices, see [this page](Debugging).
+If you're not using JTAG, you can skip the parts about connecting a JTAG interface.
+For details on using JTAG for debugging, see [this page](Debugging).

 ####General
 The development hardware has exposed components and connectors, and is extremely ESD-sensitive.
 Ensure your work area is ESD-safe by using a grounded static-dissipative mat or work surface, and wearing a grounded wrist strap at all times.
 Do not handle boards any more than necessary, and always handle by the edges.
 Avoid touching components or pins.